-According to one source, the community may have been named for a muddy track located along the old dirt road that led through the community.
-According to this tale, wagons bearing supplies from Weston to Glenville would often mire in a particularly huge mud hole there in spring, when the weather is typically its wettest.
+According to one source, the community may have been named for a muddy track that was once located along the old dirt road that led through the community.
+Wagons bearing supplies from Weston to Glenville would often mire in a particularly huge mud hole there in spring when the weather is typically wet.

 Another origin was postulated by Maud Harris Eakle, of Fairmont, who lived in Pickle Street when she was a child.
-She claims the place was named after a jar of pickled beans which she broke over the head of a schoolmate who had "said things about my mother.”
-This according to the late Jim Comstock, who chronicled such tales.
+She claims the place was named after a jar of pickled beans that she broke over the head of a schoolmate who had "said things about my mother."

-However, Ella Bailey Warner, who lived in Pickle Street at about the same time as Mrs. Eakle, told Comstock that the place was named by her cousin, Lucinda, after her father, John Clemons, said he was going to plant pickles in his garden patch and have a pickle factory.
-She noted, Comstock said, that Clemons "did not plant pickles at all, but watermelons, which have been known, by the way, to make pretty good pickles."
+However, Ella Bailey Warner, who lived in Pickle Street at about the same time as Mrs. Eakle, once said the place was named by her cousin, Lucinda, after her father, John Clemons, who said he was going to plant pickles in his garden patch and have a pickle factory.
+She noted that Clemons "did not plant pickles at all, but watermelons, which have been known, by the way, to make pretty good pickles."

 It's also been said that "pickles" was another term for "whiskey," and that the community might have been known as a source for libations.

-Perhaps some intrepid genealogist will be able to determine whether any Pickles ever lived in the little valley along Leading Creek.
+Perhaps some intrepid genealogists will be able to determine whether any Pickles ever lived in the little valley along Leading Creek.

 Wolf Moon once shone on wolf-haunted West Virginia hills